 On July 26, 1990, the passage of the Americans with Disabilities Act marked a new era for people with disabilities.
 The landmark legislation prohibiting discrimination based on disability aimed to assure that that people with disabilities have the same rights and opportunities as everyone else.
 The law covered several areas of public life, including employment, education, transportation, and public and private places that are open to the general public.

 The KU Life Span Institute has conducted research aimed at improving the lives of people with disabilities for more than 60 years.
 Together with many units at the University of Kansas, we are marking this anniversary through our media and programs.
-Those include:
+Please join us for:

 Look Back, Look Forward: The ADA at 30

 "Look Back/Look Forward: The ADA at 30,” will be held at 3 pm October 14.
 This virtual panel features: